guanguans/laravel-skeleton/README.md

 * [laravel/pint](https://github.com/laravel/pint) - An opinionated code formatter for PHP.
 * [laravel/sail](https://github.com/laravel/sail) - Docker files for running a basic Laravel application.
 * [laravel/telescope](https://github.com/laravel/telescope) - An elegant debug assistant for the Laravel framework.
+* [lubusin/laravel-decomposer](https://github.com/lubusIN/laravel-decomposer) - A Laravel package to decompose your installed packages, their dependencies, your app & server environment
 * [mockery/mockery](https://github.com/mockery/mockery) - Mockery is a simple yet flexible PHP mock object framework
 * [msamgan/laravel-env-keys-checker](https://github.com/msamgan/laravel-env-keys-checker) - check if all the keys are available in all the .env files.
 * [muhammadhuzaifa/telescope-guzzle-watcher](https://github.com/huzaifaarain/telescope-guzzle-watcher) - Telescope Guzzle Watcher provide a custom watcher for intercepting http requests made via guzzlehttp/guzzle php library.
 The package uses the on_stats request option for extracting the request/response data.
 The watcher intercept and log the request into the Laravel Telescope HTTP Client Watcher.